grange85/ahfow-database/tracks/videos/index.md

 description: >
   An A to Z list of tracks that have promo videos.
 ---
-This is a collection of promo videos (and other professionally shot video) for the tracks found on YouTube.
+This is a collection of promo videos (and other professionally shot video) for the tracks.